netxms/netxms-doc/admin/visualisation.rst

    * - Show legend
      - Enable or disable the legend of the graph.
    * - Show extended legend
-     - Enable or disable the extended legent of the graph (Max, Avg, Min, Curr).
+     - Enable or disable the extended legend of the graph (Max, Avg, Min, Curr).
    * - Refresh automatically
      - Enable or disable auto-refresh.
-   * - Logaritmic scale
+   * - Logarithmic scale
-     - Use the logaritmic scale for the graph.
+     - Use the logarithmic scale for the graph.
    * - Translucent
      - Enable or disable the translucency of the graph.
    * - Show host names